openflighthpc/concertim-ansible-playbook/ansible/README.md

 ## Prerequisites

 * An Ubuntu 22.04 (jammy) machine with at least 3GiB of memory and at least 2 CPUs.
 This machine will become the Alces Concertim machine.
+It is expected that this would be a fresh virtual machine.
 * Root access on that Ubuntu machine.

 ## Overview

 The process is as follows.
-Steps 2 through 5 are described in more detail below.
+Steps 2 through 5 are to be ran in the root shell obtained in step 1.
+They are described in more detail below.

-1. Log into your Ubuntu machine and gain root access.
+1. Log into the virtual machine that is going to become the Concertim appliance and gain root access.
 2. Gather GitHub and S3 credentials.
 3. Install ansible and dependencies.
 4. Clone this git repository and checkout the correct tag.